HAVING A NEW BABY PROVIDES MAY OPPORTUNITIES TO HELP THE PLANET!

 Our family tries to eat as much organic or locally grown produce as we can.
 Grocery store chains now carry some organic food options and the country of origin is listed on produce food packaging for convenience.
 Some harder to find items may also be found in a local co op (like Limerick's Urban Co Op) or health food stores.
 Organically grown food is not sprayed or grown with industrial fertilizers or herbicides.
 These chemicals in turn do not enter the soil, air or water system.
 Your family also isn't ingesting the residues of these chemicals when you eat organic food.
 Locally sourced food has a smaller carbon footprint so contributes less to pollution.
 Growing your own food is also another option.
 Maybe you start small with a potted herb garden or go big and set up a poly tunnel!

-The average baby will go through approximately 5,000 disposable diapers from newborn to toilet training.
+The average baby will go through approximately 5,000 disposable diapers from newborn to toilet training!
 These nappies often contain plastics and other chemicals used during the manufacturing process that may irritate sensitive skin.
-The diapers are also estimated to take 400+ years to break down in landfills.
-There are more eco conscious disposable nappies that are made without plastic or cloth nappies are also a great option.
-There is an initial investment and learning curve for cloth but the rewards are great.
+The nappies are also estimated to take 400+ years to break down in landfills.
+There are more eco conscious disposable nappies that are made without plastic or cloth nappies are also a great option (brands may include Natty, Kit & Kin, Rascal & Friends and more).
+There is an initial investment and learning curve for cloth nappies but the rewards are great.
 They are less irritating to sensitive skin, they are kinder to the environment, they can be used for more than one baby and they save you a lot of money!
 There are many different styles, brands and price ranges to choose from too.
 The Cloth Nappy Library of Ireland has kits that parents can rent if they want to try a variety of nappies before they buy.
+I also regularly run Intro to Cloth Nappy Classes for new and expectant parents that are cloth nappy curious.
+See my events page to see what’s happening near you!

 You can go one step further and also use cloth wipes!
 You can buy an inexpensive kit for under €25 or buy the wipes solo from many different websites.
 Some people pre-soak the wipes in water.
 I prefer having a small spray bottle and simply moistening the cloth wipe before use.
 You can also opt for a more eco-friendly wipe brand with fewer or no chemical additives, like Water Wipes.